kianteymouri/Puzzle-Alarm-Clock/README.md

 This Smart Puzzle alarm clock also comes with a webapp where users can add their alarm times and also upload music to be played upon the ringing of the alarm.
 The webapp allows .mp3, .wav, and other audio files.

-The whole project cost under 40$ to make(assuming ownership of several components) and is relatively difficult to build.
+The whole project cost under 40$ to make(assuming ownership of several components) and is relatively easy to build.

-We designed and assembled the packaging, which is a 3D printed case and user some 2mm screws.
+We designed and assembled the packaging, which is a 3D printed case and uses some 2mm screws.